 One name stands out when it comes to asking who is responsible for ballet’s influence on the fashion world.
 The work of ballet impresario Sergei Diaghilev, the founder of Ballets Russes, the Russian ballet company that took Paris by storm in the early 1900s was the primary inspiration for this trend.
 The Ballet Russes inspired fashion designers, such as Paul Poiret, Coco Chanel and Elsa Schiaparelli and art and fashion magazines including Vogue, Comoedia Illustre and La Gazette du Bon Ton, published articles and photographs which fueled ballets popularity in fashion.

-Pakistani Fashion: Just because Ballet is a western art form, doesn’t mean it doesn’t hold meaning in the Eastern World.
-Pakistan is not far behind this trend with incorporation of ballerina-wear in their traditional attire.
-Two names stand out from the crowd-Seher Tareen from Studio S. and Nomi Ansari.
+Hindu Fashion: Just because Ballet is a western art form, doesn’t mean it doesn’t hold meaning in the Eastern World.
+Pakistan and India are not far behind this trend with the incorporation of ballerina-wear in their traditional attire.
+Two names stand out from the crowd – Seher Tareen from Studio S., Nomi Ansari, and Ali Xeeshan.
 Seher Tareen is an art minor from a London school and incorporates art of various forms in her fashion masterpieces.
 One of her collection was solely based on ballet.
 She used inspiration from Degas paintings and Russian ballet to come up with her own interpretation of high-end Pakistani fashion wear.
 Whether it is lace-up pants, or lace-up saris with Degas paintings digitally printed on them, it was no surprise to see this art enthusiast include ballet in her fashion line.
 Nomi Ansari, the “color king” as he is known is not about the pastels that ballet is known for, but he is a pioneering designer to use tulle crinolines under his vibrant and colorful lenghas.
 These crinolines give the lengha body, shape, and that extra oomph that can make any woman feel like modern-day royalty.
 Poufy lenghas with short cholis and dupattas draped in creative style is a vision to behold.

 Western Fashion: Although we see ballerina influence on children-wear more, more and more women are embracing this feminine style in their wardrobe.
 Tulle skirts were first spotted on Carrie Bradshaw on Sex and City and soon the tutu took a bold step out of weddings and into mainstream fashion.
 I even bought a neon green and hot pink tulle skirt from Etsy and wore it to a themed party-it was a big hit!
 Nothing says fashionistas like a hot pair of stilettos and a midi tulle skirt.
 As mentioned before, the wedding wear is another fashion market that is influenced by ballet.
 Tulle wedding gowns, and flower girl dresses all are similar to ballet costumes.